Processing a building warrant application

 This is the legal permission to start the building work or to convert or demolish a building.
 It details all the conditions that apply.
 It is valid for 3 years from the date of approval.
 You need to retain it for your records as it will be required if you sell your property together with the Deeds.

-You must work from these stamp approved plans and specifications that show the compliance with the building regulations.
+You must work from these stamped approved plans and specifications that show the compliance with the building regulations.
 You should use them to:

 - cost your project